-The health check script is executed directly by the pbs\mom daemon under the root user id.
+The health check script is executed directly by the pbs mom daemon under the root user id.
 It must be accessible from the compute node and may be a script or compile executable program.
 It may make any needed system calls and execute any combination of system utilities but should not execute resource manager client commands.
-Also, as of TORQUE 1.0.1, the pbs\mom daemon blocks until the health check is completed and does not possess a built-in timeout.
+Also, as of Torque 1.0.1, the pbs mom daemon blocks until the health check is completed and does not possess a built-in timeout.
 Consequently, it is advisable to keep the launch script execution time short and verify that the script will not block even under failure conditions.

+By default, the script looks for the EVENT: keyword to indicate successes.
 If the script detects a failure, it should return the keyword ERROR to stdout followed by an error message.
 When a failure is detected, the ERROR keyword should be printed to stdout before any other data.
-The message (up to 1024 characters) immediately following the ERROR keyword must all be contained on the same line.
+The message immediately following the ERROR keyword must all be contained on the same line.
 The message is assigned to the node attribute 'message' of the associated node.